Dophin2009/isc/regexp/README.md

 ## Method

-Regular expressions are compiled by conversion to a syntax tree, then direct conversion to a determinate finite automaton, as outlined in Algorithm 3.36 from *Compilers: Principles, Techniques, and Tool*, Second Edition.
+Regular expressions are compiled by conversion to a syntax tree, then direct conversion to a deterministic finite automaton, as outlined in Algorithm 3.36 from *Compilers: Principles, Techniques, and Tool*, Second Edition.